Special Thanks to the members of www.blue-semiramis.de! Pictures: A. Napp, if not noted otherwise.)

 A lazy temple servant is reprimanded?
 Funeral cortege in front of the temple of Ptah in Memphis, 19th Dyn.~ 1280 B. C. (Memphis, today: Berlin, Neues Museum, Ägyptische Sammlungen)

 Lector priest Idy (6th dyn., about 2300 B. C.) was entombed with miniature tools he needed for his service in his life time.
 (London, British Museum)

-Many of the today well known practices of magic, such as Voodoo-like maledictions, can also be found in Ancient Egypt.
+Many of today's well-known practices of magic, such as Voodoo-like maledictions, can also be found in Ancient Egypt.
 In Egyptian myth, magic (heka) was one of the forces used in the creation of the world, and all deities possessed this force.
-What we call 'magic' today, in most cases in opposition to high-religion, was part of the daily rituals in Ancient Egypt's temples to guarantee the wellbeing of the Pharaoh and his family, the country and the whole order of the world.
-Into this category fall the nightly rituals which should beat Apepi the eternal enemy of the sun and thus make sure a new day could begin.
-The lector priests had the greatest importance, because many of the rituals involved reading from specific holy texts, incantations or spells, and a lot of magicians seemed to have been lector priests.
+What we call 'magic' today, in most cases in opposition to high-religion, was part of the daily rituals in Ancient Egypt's temples to guarantee the wellbeing of the Pharaoh and his family, the country, and the whole order of the world.
+Into this category fall the nightly rituals that should beat Apepi the eternal enemy of the sun and thus make sure a new day could begin.
+The lector priests had the greatest importance because many of the rituals involved reading from specific holy texts, incantations, or spells, and a lot of magicians seemed to have been lector priests.

 For so-called sympathetic magic, wax or clay figures were used, inscribed with the name of the asset.
 Especially wax was considered to be a "magical material".
-Images sketchet into the sand or onto shards were used in other magic rituals, as can be learned from the 144th chapter of the Book of the Dead.
-After the ritual those magic images had to be destroyed.
+Images sketched into the sand or onto shards were used in other magic rituals, as can be learned from the 144th chapter of the Book of the Dead.
+After the ritual, those magic images had to be destroyed.